crownstone/crownstone-homey/DEVELOPER.md

 ### App Manifest
 Before working on the application in Homey, it is important to know how a Homey app works.
 A good way to see that is to look at the file structure of the app.
 If the file structure of the app is easy to understand, it is much easier to find what you need.
-On the [Homey Developer website tutorial](https://apps-sdk-v2.developer.athom.com/tutorial-App%20Manifest.html), an example of the file structure is shown.
+On the [Homey Developer website tutorial](https://apps-sdk-v3.developer.athom.com/tutorial-App%20Manifest.html), an example of the file structure is shown.
 The most important parts of the file are __app.js__, which is the starting point for the app, __app.json__, which contains all metadata for the app, __drivers__, which contains all the data for the drivers (in this case for Crownstone) and __settings__, which makes it possible for users to use their credentials to make a connection to the cloud.
 All of these files will be explained in more detail later on.

 ### App

+**Note: The _app.json_ file can't be changed, is is seperated in 2 different files: `/.homeycompose/app.json` contains the information of the app, and the information of the driver, flowcards and onPair-views can be changed in `/drivers/crownstone/driver.compose.json`.
+More information on how Homey Compose works can be found [here](https://apps-sdk-v3.developer.athom.com/tutorial-Homey%20Compose.html).**

 #### Initiation
 The app.js file is the starting point of the application.
 As soon as the Homey starts, the `OnInit()` method is called.
+Here the variables are defined and objects are created, for example: `this.cloud = new cloudLib.CrownstoneCloud()`.

-The first thing that will happen is getting the credentials (only the username and password are needed) for the Crownstone Cloud from the user which can be obtained from Homey.ManagerSettings, where the credentials are saved.
+The next thing that will happen is getting the credentials (only the username and password are needed) for the Crownstone Cloud from the user which can be obtained from the settings, where the credentials are saved.
 These credentials will later be used to make a connection with the Crownstone Cloud and the Crownstone Event Server.
-This was done in the settings which will be explained in more detail in the section _App Settings_.
-The credentials can be obtained using the method `ManagerSettings.get()` and can be saved in a variable like this:
+The credentials can be obtained using the method `this.homey.settings.get()` and can be saved in a variable like this:
 ```
-this.email = Homey.ManagerSettings.get('email');
+this.email = this.homey.settings.get('email');
-this.password = Homey.ManagerSettings.get('password');
+this.password = this.homey.settings.get('password');
 ```

 #### Setting up the connections